 Glenn Ligon (born 1960, pronounced Lie-gōne) is an American conceptual artist whose work explores race, language, desire, sexuality, and identity.
-Based in New York City, Ligon engages in intertextuality with other works from the visual arts, literature, and history, as well as his own life.
+Based in New York City, Ligon's work often draws on 20th century literature and speech of 20th century cultural figures such as James Baldwin, Zora Neale Hurston, Gertrude Stein, Jean Genet, and Richard Pryor.
 He is noted as one of the originators of the term Post-Blackness.

 Film and audio

 New York-based artist Glenn Ligon is renowned for works made in a variety of media, including sculpture, neon, drawing and …